-A graduate program that leads to a Master of Education degree in special education is offered.
-Applicants are required to present evidence of previous successful experience in working with children and display a commitment to teaching children with disabilities through an interview.
+Applicants are required to participate in an interview with a faculty member and to present evidence of previous successful experience in working with children and display a commitment to teaching students with disabilities.

-Those candidates who apply for the teacher certification program in special education and hold no educational certification in another field must complete additional requirements that are determined after a review of their official transcripts.
 A maximum of 9 credits in special education may be accepted when non-matriculated students make application to the special education program.

-Each student is required to have a program-planning sheet approved by their advisor on file.
+Each student is required to have a program-planning sheet approved by their advisor.
 A candidate is required to obtain a minimum grade of B in each course.
 Courses with a grade less than B must be repeated.
-A grade of F in any course will automatically dismiss that student from the program.
+A grade of F in any course will automatically cause dismissal from the program.